 sudo apt install gnome-shell

-The Ubuntu Yaru theme has not yet been properly transferred to GNOME 40, so the Ubuntu session is not working, so you need to install the latest gnome-session:
+The Ubuntu Yaru theme has not yet been properly transferred to GNOME 40, so the Ubuntu session is not working, you need to install the latest gnome-session:

 sudo apt install gnome-session